unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 ## Hosting-based extensions for everything an app needs (HTTP, Serialization, Configuration, etc)

-Uno.Extensions is built on top of Microsoft.Extensions to setup and create a host for your application that can be used to access services for Logging, Configuration, Serialization, Http, and your own custom services.
+[Uno.Extensions](https://platform.uno/uno-extensions/) is built on top of Microsoft.Extensions to setup and create a host for your application that can be used to access services for Logging, Configuration, Serialization, HTTP, and your own custom services.

 ## Navigation